 Taking a gold loan for school reduces your tension of paying formidable EMI with high interest rates, as gold loans are secured loans with relatively low interest rates.
 It is recommended that you do ample research and find out institutions that offer gold loans at low interest rates and lenient repayment options.

-Rupeek, an RBI certified NBFC is one of the best gold loan companies in India which provides a high Loan -To-Value ratio for an extremely low interest rate starting at just 0.79%.
+Rupeek, an RBI certified NBFC is one of the best gold loan companies in India which provides a high Loan -To-Value ratio for an extremely low interest rate starting at just 0.49% per month.
 Some of the stark features of taking a gold loan at Rupeek are:

 - Easy online loan application process